phantomAA92/formbuilder-test/CLICKED_COMPONENT_PLACEMENT_FIX.md

 - ✅ **First component** goes to position (0,0)
 - ✅ **Subsequent components** follow sequential order
 - ✅ **Grid fills systematically** from left to right, top to bottom
-- ✅ **Adapts to column configuration** (1-4 columns)
+- ✅ **Adapts to column configuration** (1-4 columns, default: 2)
 - ✅ **Maintains drag-and-drop** functionality for precise placement
+- ✅ **Integrates with grid layout** system for comprehensive form building

-The implementation now provides a predictable, organized, and user-friendly experience for building forms with both sequential (clicking) and precise (dragging) placement options.
+The implementation now provides a predictable, organized, and user-friendly experience for building forms with both sequential (clicking) and precise (dragging) placement options, using a default 2-column layout that provides better space utilization and visual organization.